CMU-IDS-2022/final-project-champion/Proposal.md

 After we finish the visualization aspect of the project using existing data, we hope to make use of the data to run some simple machine learning models to predict future rental housing prices based on certain assumptions.
 As we believe that this project can be scoped further to provide more information to the users in deciding where to rent.
 If time allows, we would want to add in some analysis to possible reasons as to why the prices have changed in value or even cost of living data to help the users.

 ### How to Estimate Rental Price for each zip code

+This is how Zillow makes their metrics according to housing price, index, and rental index.
+But the problem is that we do not have zipcode level of rental price for each room type(1 bed, 2 bed, studio, ...).
+So, we try to estimate rental price values by using Zillow's dataset like below.

 ---
+This data and decription comes from Zillow research dataset [link](https://www.zillow.com/research/data/)

 **HOME VALUES**

 Zillow Home Value Index (ZHVI): A **smoothed, seasonally adjusted measure** of the typical home value and market changes across a given region and housing type.
 It reflects the typical value for homes in the 35th to 65th percentile range.
 The raw version of that mid-tier ZHVI time series is also available.